brunoton/return-to-consciousness/index.md

 B.S.
 Physics and Computer Science, Certified CEB Teacher (Santa Barbara Institute for Consciousness Studies) [LinkedIn Profile](https://www.linkedin.com/in/brunotonetto/)

-**Authorship Note:** Co-authored with AI to support interdisciplinary breadth, precision of reasoning, and conceptual clarity.
-The collaboration is explicitly oriented toward epistemic integrity: prioritizing truth-seeking and coherence over persuasion, rhetoric, or institutional acceptance.
+**Authorship Note:** Co-authored with AI to support interdisciplinary breadth, conceptual clarity, and disciplined reasoning.
+The collaboration is explicitly oriented toward epistemic integrity: prioritizing truth-seeking and coherence over persuasion or rhetorical effect, while deliberately resisting the sycophancy, bias-reinforcement, and epistemic drift that AI systems can exhibit.

 ---